esakal/react-workshop/workshop-guides/1-novice/novice-3.md

 - [ ] add 'swear filter' that replaces any of the following words ('[badass](https://www.urbandictionary.com/define.php?term=Badass)', 'sexy', 'motherfucker') with 'nice guy'
 - [ ] add 'antisocial filter' that disable the input if the user types the phrase 'coffee break' [useful link](https://www.slashgear.com/how-many-daily-cups-of-coffee-are-safe-study-offers-surprising-answer-10576199/)

+Once completed, you can review the suggested solution [here](https://github.com/esakal/react-workshop/pull/6)

 ### Ticket Novice-3.4 (component life cycle events) - Bonus!
 > You can continue your work or checkout and continue with branch [novice-3.4](https://github.com/esakal/react-workshop/tree/novice-3.4)